 Do you simply rely on your innate gifts or is your natural talent holding you back?
-Brownell’s Director of Talent Development Kerry Dyer examines this notion below.
+Brownell’s Vice President of Talent Development Kerry Dyer examines this notion below.

 I am not a runner.
 When it comes to a race, my primary role is standing on the side with a Bloody Mary in hand cheering on the runners.
 Completing a marathon has never been a goal of mine or even a consideration for my bucket list.
 It was not on Deena Kastor’s list, either, but today she is an Olympic Medalist and American record holder in the marathon.
 In her book Let Your Mind Run, Deena tells her story of achieving success with a clear message: talent will only take you so far.

 Deena was born with the gift of speed over medium distances.
 Grade school through college, she was an accomplished runner in the company of other successful sprinters, but she had an inconsistent racing record of placing first.
 Because she could count on her physical ability, she was essentially phoning it in for each race, “pushed by the fear of losing rather than the triumph of winning” as she describes.

 After college, she finally reached the point of burn out, explaining that she had relied on talent for so long and the genes she was born with were the only thing propelling her running.
 As she considered quitting entirely, she was inspired to move to Colorado to train with a coach known for developing Olympic athletes.
 This coach believed in “cultivating positivity as a competitive edge” – engaging your mind to push you when your physical ability (or other talent) wains.